jwhite37/csc253Midterm/README.md

 case MAKE_FUNCTION:
      v = POP();	                                // PyCodeObject
-     x = PyFunction_New(v, f->f_globals);       // Make a function out of code object and global variables ...                                        // Something irrelevant
+     x = PyFunction_New(v, f->f_globals);       // Make a function out of code object and global variables ...
      PUSH(x);                                   // Put PyFunctionObject back to the value stack break;
 ```
 The line `x = PyFunction_New(v, f->f_globals);` is the most interesting one.
-Combined with the Load and Store opcodes you can see right away due to how pythons internals are written what's happening, we're creating a Function Object using the Code Object we just loaded and the globals from the frame we're currently executing.
+Combined with the Load and Store opcodes you can see right away due to how pythons internals are written what's happening, we're creating a Function Object using the Code Object we just loaded as well as the globals from the frame we're currently executing.
 You can see this functions full code in `Objects\funcobject.c` to get a full view of implementation, but overall we're initializing a Function Object with a pointer to the Code Object so we can at a later point actually execute the bytecode when calling the function.

 `CALL_FUNCTION` Walkthrough